LBruyne/Scalable-Collaborative-zkSNARK/README.md

 - `collaborative`: This mode actually runs a *distributed* cluster, where different parties are deployed on different machines and collaborate together to generate a proof.
 We provide some scripts to deploy such a cluster, and benchmark is based on this mode.
 - `leader`: A single peer *locally* simulates its own part of the proof generation according to the protocol.
 It is ensured that this instance accurately executes its assigned tasks, and we properly track the computation time and communication overhead.
 Since every peer undertakes the same workload in our work, it is a promising way to evaluate the complexities in one server.
-- `local` and `local-multi-thread`: The local mode will simulate the distributed protocol *locally*, where every task is executed by a single thread. `local-multi-thread` enables multiple threads to simulate different parties locally (so your machine's number of threads should not exceed the number of parties).
+- `local` and `local-multi-thread`: The `local` mode will simulate the distributed cluster *locally*, where every task is executed by a single thread in a sequence. `local-multi-thread` enables multiple threads to simulate different parties locally and these threads will run at the same time to simulate different parites (so your machine's number of threads should not less than the parties count).

 ## Version